moliver28/research-handbook/content/handbook/engineering/development/ops/package/container-registry.md

 ### Alert management

 The team is responsible for monitoring the Slack channel [#g_container-registry_alerts](https://gitlab.enterprise.slack.com/archives/C046REGL9QD) where alerts are displayed for the registry service and code base (broken master).
-Alerts are configured in the [runbooks project](https://gitlab.com/gitlab-com/runbooks/-/tree/master/docs/registry) and they follow the infrastructure team process to define them.
+Service alerts are configured in the [runbooks project](https://gitlab.com/gitlab-com/runbooks/-/tree/master/docs/registry) and they follow the infrastructure team process to define them.